Encouraging girls to fall in love with coding is one of our core missions at Robo Wunderkind! We have that in common with the Mädchenzentrum.

 Andrea Grafenauer, who leads workshops that introduce girls to technical competence skills, organizes the ‘Mobile Girls’ Day Workshop’.
 This is an event for elementary school girls aged 8-12, where Robo Wunderkind lead the way.
 Through Robo Wunderkind, the girls can get their first taste of coding and find out whether coding and robotics might be something they’d be interested in.
 Robo receives a lot of praise!

-At the event, girls explore Robo Wunderkind’s functions and make their first encounter with what Robo can turn into, using both the Robo Code and Robo Live app to try out different ways of controlling it.
+At the event, girls explore Robo Wunderkind’s functions and make their first encounter with what Robo can turn into, using the Robo Wunderkind App to try out different ways of controlling it.
 Their builds are impressive and it is always wonderful to see what they are able to achieve with just a few simple commands, after having just met Robo.
 They especially enjoy seeing Robo move around!

 Robo Wunderkind is a gender-neutral toy that has always made it clear that what it teaches––the basics of coding and robotics––is a priceless skill for both girls and boys, and that both genders should participate in play equally.
 But girls are still underrepresented in STEM and computing disciplines.
 For instance, women only make up 18% of computing field graduates––even though, at a young age, they outperform boys at ICT (information and communication technology) skills!